foam-framework/foam/tutorial/1-concepts.md

 }
 {% endhighlight %}

-So you can see that, whatever is going on under the hood, these modelled objects can be manipulated very much like plain old Javascript objects: read and write their properties, call their methods, and so on.
+So you can see that, whatever might be going on under the hood, these modelled objects can be manipulated very much like plain old Javascript objects: read and write their properties, call their methods, and so on.
 The main difference is that new instances are created with `MyModel.create({...})` rather than `new MyModel(...)`.

 ### Extending Models